UBC-Thunderbots/Software/.github/ISSUE_TEMPLATE/ticket.md

 <!--
     Make sure to complete the following before submitting this ticket
-    - Add the ticket an epic
+    - Add the ticket to an epic
     - Add an estimate of the work required for this task
     - Add to a release
     - Add relevant labels